Synchronous Upgrade of Two Appliances in a Failover Relationship

 "BeyondTrust" software updates often depend on one or more "Base Software" updates.
 Install the available Base Software updates to enable the dependent BeyondTrust updates.
 Then download a backup and immediately install the BeyondTrust software updates before doing anything else, such as failing over or installing updates on another appliance.

-If automatic updates fail when expected to work, please review the Check for Updates troubleshooting FAQ at help.bomgar.com/SSC/Main.aspx?rurl=377.
+If automatic updates fail when expected to work, please see the knowledge base at https://www.BeyondTrust.com/support.

 If you are unable to use automatic updates (e.g., if your appliance exists on a restricted network), you may perform manual updates.

 Go to /appliance > Updates.

 Starting with Base 3.3.2, click the Appliance Download Key link to generate a unique appliance key; prior to Base 3.3.2, you must contact BeyondTrust Technical Support to request this key.
 From a non-restricted system, submit this key to BeyondTrust's update server at https://update.bomgar.com.
 Download any available updates to a removable storage device and then transfer those updates to a system from which you can manage your appliance.

 From the Updates page, browse to the file from the Manual Installation section and then click the Update Software button to complete the installation.
 The appliance will install the new version of the BeyondTrust software.

 Be prepared to install software updates directly after download.
 Once an update has been downloaded, it no longer appears in your list of available updates.
 Should you need to re-download an update, contact BeyondTrust Technical Support.